-Australian grain growers are facing increasing biosecurity risks from pests, weeds, and diseases due to trade, climate change, and the movement of pests.
+Australian grain growers are facing increasing risks from pests, weeds, and diseases due to trade, climate change, and the movement of pests.
 Managing these risks relies not only on science but also on strong communication, collaboration and coordination between government, industry, and other key stakeholders.

 Project stages